curegit/reversi-ai-dll/README.md

 The returned value is a bit number expressing disk position.
 The bit number is 0 to 63.

+#### `int full_search_parallel(unsigned long long self, unsigned long long opponent)`

+The multithreaded version of `full_search`.

+It's faster than the non-multithreaded version in most cases if the CPU is good enough for parallel calculation.

 #### `int heuristic_search(unsigned long long self, unsigned long long opponent, int depth)`

-Returns a approximately good move that `self` player should do by doing partial search.
+Returns an approximately good move that `self` player should do by doing partial search.

 `self` and `opponent` are Bit Board.
 `depth` is anticipation steps same as depth of recursion.